luau-lang/luau/docs/_posts/2021-08-31-luau-recap-august-2021.md

 function bar:test(self) -- Function argument 'self' already defined implicitly
 ```

-Our UnknownType linter warning was extended to check for correct class names passed into `FindFirstChildOfClass`, `FindFirstChildWhichIsA`, `FindFirstAncestorOfClass` and `FindFirstAncestorWhichIsA`.
+Our UnknownType linter warning was extended to check for correct class names passed into `FindFirstChildOfClass`, `FindFirstChildWhichIsA`, `FindFirstAncestorOfClass` and `FindFirstAncestorWhichIsA` funcitons.

 ## Performance improvements

 We have added an optimization to 'table.unpack' for 2x performance improvement.

-One extra optimization for tables is to predict required table size based on fields that are assigned to it in the code after construction (when table is initialized as empty).
+One extra optimization for tables is to predict required table size based on fields that are assigned to it in the code after construction.

 Another optimization this month changes the location and rate of garbage collection invocations.
 We now try to avoid calling GC during the script execution and perform all the work in the GcJob part of the frame (it could be seen in the performance profiler).
-When possible we can now skip that job in the frame if we have some memory budget available.
+When possible, we can now skip that job in the frame completely, if we have some memory budget available.

 ## Other improvements

-For general stability improvements we fixed a crash when strange types like '`nil??`' are used and when users have their own global functions names '`require`'.
+For general stability improvements we fixed a crash when strange types like '`nil??`' are used and when users have their own global functions named '`require`'.

 Indexing table with an incompatible type will now show squiggly error lines under the index instead of the whole expression, which was a bit misleading.

 An issue with debug information that caused `repeat ... until` condition line to be skipped when stepping was fixed.

-Type output was changed to replace display of types like '`{<g405>(g405) -> g405}`' with '`{<a>(a) -> a}`'.
+Type output was improved to replace display of types like '`{<g405>(g405) -> g405}`' with '`{<a>(a) -> a}`'.